How To Add Legal Pages To Your WordPress Site

 Learn how to make your WordPress site or blog legally compliant and how to shortcut the process using legal page creation plugins …

-Making Your Website Compliant - What Legal Pages To Add To Your WordPress Site
+Making Your Website The Importance Of Having A Legally Compliant Website - How To Add Legal Pages To Your Site

 Is your website legal?
-Do you know if you are breaking any rules or regulations, or contravening the Terms of Service (TOS) of any 3rd-party companies whose products or services you do business with?
+Do you know if your site is breaking any rules or regulations, or breaching the Terms of Service (TOS) of any third-party companies whose services or products you advertise or endorse?

-Recent laws introduced in 2014 to regulate how businesses promote advertising on their websites state that if you promote anything on your website for profit, then you will need to follow certain disclosure guidelines to prevent enforceable orders being issued against you by consumer protection agencies, such as the US-based Better Business Bureau, also known as BBB.
-Search online for information about “The Online Interest-Based Advertising Accountability Program,” which regulates behavioral advertising across the internet for more details.
+New laws introduced in 2014 to regulate how businesses promote advertising on their sites state that if you promote anything on your site for material gain, then you need to follow certain disclosure guidelines to prevent enforceable orders being issued against you by consumer protection departments, such as the (US based) Better Business Bureau (BBB).
+Do a search online for “The Online Interest-Based Advertising Accountability Program,” which regulates behavioral advertising across the internet to learn more.

-• Any form of advertising, like inline advertising, Google Adsense, etc.
+• Any form of advertising, like Google AdWords

 • Retarget Marketing